rabbitmq/support-tools/docs/Reporting_RabbitMQ_For_Kubernetes_Issues.md

 If the issue is related to the [installation or upgrade of the Tanzu RabbitMQ for Kubernetes commercial product using the Carvel toolchain](https://docs.vmware.com/en/VMware-Tanzu-RabbitMQ-for-Kubernetes/1.3/tanzu-rmq/GUID-installation.html), check the following:

-### Prerequisites to Check:

-* Versions of the tanzu cluster essential been installed or of the kapp and secretgen controllers.
-Also cert-manager is necessary so the version of cert-manager used in the Kubernetes cluster.
+### Check the Prerequites are Complete and cert-manager is Installed

+**Important:**  Some xample commands are used in this section, make the required edits to file names and so on for your environment before running these commands.

+* Verify that the Tanzu Cluster Essentials package is installed on the Kubernetes cluster and the `kapp-controller` and `secretgen-controller` Kubernetes controllers are installed and running.
+Also, verify that `cert-manager` is installed on the Kubernetes cluster.
-  You can get the info from the deployment of the kapp, secretgen and cert-manager namespaces like:
+  You can to get deployment information for the  `kapp-controller` and `secretgen-controller` controllers and `cert-manager` by running the following commands:
   ```
   kubectl describe deployment kapp-controller -n kapp-controller | grep "kapp-controller.carvel.dev/version"
   kubectl describe deploy secretgen-controller -n secretgen-controller | grep "secretgen-controller.carvel.dev/version"
   kubectl describe deployment cert-manager -n cert-manager | grep version
   ```
-* Status, description of the replicaset and pods inside the kapp-controller namespace as well as logs of the pods.
-You can use the following example commands:
+* To get status information and a description of the replicaset and the pods running inside the `kapp-controller` controller as well as review the logs, run the following commands.
   ```
   kubectl get all -n kapp-controller
   kubectl describe replicaset kapp-controller-54fdd6557d -n kapp-controller
   kubectl describe pod kapp-controller-54fdd6557d-782cw -n kapp-controller
   kubectl logs kapp-controller-54fdd6557d-782cw -c kapp-controller -n kapp-controller
   ```
-* Status, description of the replicaset and pods inside the secretgen-controller and cert-manager namespace as well as logs of the pods
+* To get status information and a description of the replicaset and the pods running inside the `secretgen-controller` controller as well as review the logs, run the following commands:
-  Command to use as an example:
   ```
   kubectl get all -n secretgen-controller
   kubectl describe replicaset secretgen-controller-7995bcbd87 -n secretgen-controller
   kubect logs secretgen-controller-7995bcbd87-kqctv -n secretgen-controller
   ```
-* Status, description of the PackageRepository and PackageInstall objects.
-Yaml definition files of the objects can be very useful as well.
+* To get the status, description of the `PackageRepository` and `PackageInstall` objects, and review the Yaml definition files of these objects, run the following commands:
-  Command to use as an example:
   ```
   kubectl describe PackageRepository tanzu-rabbitmq-repo
   kubectl get PackageRepository tanzu-rabbitmq-repo -o yaml > tanzu-rabbitmq-repo.yml
   kubectl describe PackageInstall tanzu-rabbitmq-install
-  kubectl get PackageInstall tanzu-rabbitmq-install -o yml > tanzu-rabbitmq.yml
+  kubectl get PackageInstall tanzu-rabbitmq-install -o yaml > tanzu-rabbitmq.yml
   ```

-If prerequisites are ok we can continue with the Operator and RabbitMQ server information
+If prerequisites are ok, next, check the Operator and RabbitMQ server information.

 ## <a id="retrieve-operator-details" class="anchor" href="retrieve-operator-details">Retrieving Information about the Deployed Operators</a>

+**Important:**  Example commands are used in this section, make the required edits to file names and so on for your environment before running these commands.

-If the prerequisites are fine we may need to inspect the operators objects.
-Operators are by default installed by the PackageInstall in the namespace rabbitmq-system
+If the prerequisites ok, next, complete checks on the Operators.
+By default, Operators are installed by the `PackageInstall` object in the `rabbitmq-system` namespace.

-* Status, description, definition file of the deployment, replicaset and pods inside rabbitmq-system, and logs of the operator pods.
+* To get the status, description, and definition file for the deployed Cluster Operator, information about the replicaset and the pods running inside the `rabbitmq-system` namespace, and to review the logs for the Cluster Operator pods, run the following commands.
-  Command to use as example:
   ```
   kubectl get all -n rabbitmq-system
   kubectl describe rs rabbitmq-cluster-operator-767c4c7575 -n rabbitmq-system